stylesuxx/v3xctrl/docs/Client.md

 # See the logs of a service
 journalctl -u rc-config-server
 ```

+> NOTE: Always start the services through `systemd`, this will assure that they will run with the correct users and permissions.

 ### rc-config-server (enabled by default)
 This service is responsible for the confiugration web interface.
 It is running on port 5000 by default and can be accessed via `http://$CLIENT_IP:5000/`.